tyler-smith/snowglobe/spec/snowglobe.md

 The latter is more complex than the former but it has the potential to be more optimal on average assuming a low ratio of no votes to yes and abstain votes.

-## Deduplicate UTXO signatures in Join messages
+## Deduplicate UTXO Signatures in Join Messages

 Currently ever UTXO in a Join message must have a matching signature, however each signature covers the same data and many UTXOs may be controlled by a single pubkey.
 In this case it would be acceptable to have only one signature for all of these UTXOs.

-## Noise authenticated tunnel
+## Noise Authenticated Tunnel

 The current protocol requires signing every query response to validate its authenticity which is likely to become a bottleneck at scale.
 We can improve this situation by having peers connect using an authenticated communication tunnel.